laroche/tastyworks-pnl/README.md

 - Does not work with futures.
    - A first quick implementation is done, further checks are needed on real account data.
      Let me know if you can provide full account data to check/verify.
+   - As "Mark-to-Market"-payments/transactions are done, we immediately pay taxes for them, this is not stacked up until futures are sold again.
+What is a correct way to tax these transactions?
+     Adding this up needs to be done to correctly implement "20k€ Terminverlustgeschäfte" for futures.
    - Add extra pnl counter for futures.
 - Add extra counter for all transactions to/from the account.
 - Add AssetType into csv/Excel output file.